 By using a VPN, you get another IP address from the remote server, so anyone monitoring your torrenting sees this address, not the real one dedicated by your internet provider.

-P2P file sharing and torrenting are basically ways of sharing content without it ever being stored on a public server.
+P2P file sharing and torrenting are ways of sharing content without it ever being stored on a public server.

-You don't really download anything.
+You don't download anything.
 You're just transferring it from another machine that belongs to another user, just like you.

 Getting to the point, such activities can hardly be described as private, so that's why you need a VPN to keep your privacy intact and prevent you from getting into trouble.

 How to Choose the Best VPN